- Why WorkCast

 This will help you better understand how they can best serve you and help you stand out to your own audience.

 Are they offering a unique way in which you can monetize your webinar?
 Do they have an innovative way to present your content?
 You may find out that one platform has a cool feature you didn’t know to ask about, but that will make a real difference when engaging your audience.

-Needless to say that in business, marketing and sales, KPIs, reports and figures are important.
+Needless to say, in business, marketing and sales, KPIs, reports and figures are important.
 If you’re using webinars to promote your content, generate leads, engage and generate revenue, you will need data and insights to measure their effectiveness.

-You’d be surprised at the differences in reporting capability between providers, and what some will charge you extra to be able to see.
+You’d be surprised at the differences in reporting capability between webinar companies, and what some will charge you extra to be able to see.

 If you already know your target audience and the personas that go along with them, then you should also have data related to the devices they are using and how they access your content.
 So, it’s vital that any webinar software you plan to use will reach that audience.